PyAr/fades/README.rst

 What if Python is updated in my system?
 ---------------------------------------

-The virtualenvs created by fades depend on the Python version used to create them, considering its major and minor version.
+The virtual environments created by fades depend on the Python version used to create them, considering its major and minor version.

-This means that if run fades with a Python version and then run it again with a different Python version, it may need to create a new virtualenv.
+This means that if run fades with a Python version and then run it again with a different Python version, it may need to create a new virtual environment.

 Let's see some examples.
-Let's say you run fades with ``python``, which is a symlink in your ``/usr/bin/`` to ``python3.4`` (running it directly by hand or because fades is installed to use that Python version).
+Let's say you run fades with ``python``, which is a symlink in your ``/usr/bin/`` to ``python3.6`` (running it directly by hand or because fades is installed to use that Python version).

-If you have Python 3.4.2 installed in your system, and it's upgraded to Python 3.4.3, fades will keep reusing the already created virtualenvs, as only the micro version changed, not minor or major.
+If you have Python 3.6.2 installed in your system, and it's upgraded to Python 3.6.3, fades will keep reusing the already created virtual environments, as only the micro version changed, not minor or major.

-But if Python 3.5 is installed in your system, and the default ``python`` is pointed to this new one, fades will start creating all the virtualenvs again, with this new version.
+But if Python 3.7 is installed in your system, and the default ``python`` is pointed to this new one, fades will start creating all the virtual environments again, with this new version.

-This is a good thing, because you want that the dependencies installed with one specific Python in the virtualenv are kept being used by the same Python version.
+This is a good thing, because you want that the dependencies installed with one specific Python in the virtual environment are kept being used by the same Python version.

-However, if you want to avoid this behaviour, be sure to always call fades with the specific Python version (``/usr/bin/python3.4`` or ``python3.4``, for example), so it won't matter if a new version is available in the system.
+However, if you want to avoid this behaviour, be sure to always call fades with the specific Python version (``/usr/bin/python3.6`` or ``python3.6``, for example), so it won't matter if a new version is available in the system.